okcashpro/okcash/docs/docs/core/agents.md

 # 🤖 Agents

-Agents are the core components of the Eliza framework that handle autonomous interactions.
+Agents are the core components of the OKai framework that handle autonomous interactions.
 Each agent runs in a runtime environment and can interact through various clients (Discord, Telegram, etc.) while maintaining consistent behavior and memory.

 ---